Table of Contents

 What is Huai Yang Cuisine?

-By the way, the Four Great Traditions of Chinese Cuisines are Shandong or short for Lu {鲁}, Sichuan or Chuan {川}, Cantonese or Yue {粤} and Huai Yang or Su {苏}.
-Over the course of China’s long history, these four areas each formed their distinguished cooking styles based on their unique history, culture, local climates, as well as the native available ingredients.
+Speaking of Huai Yang Cuisine, I have to mention the Four Great Traditional Chinese Cuisines first.
+They are Shandong or short for Lu {鲁}, Sichuan or Chuan {川}, Cantonese or Yue {粤}, and last but not least is Huai Yang or Su {苏}.
+Over the course of China’s long history, these four areas each formed their distinguished cooking styles based on their unique history, culture, local natural environment & resources.

-Yangtze River Delta area has been enjoying mild weather, bountiful resources since ancient time.
+Yangtze River Delta area has been enjoying mild weather and bountiful resources since ancient times.
 Well known for its natural deliciousness, Huai Yang Cooking Style aims to bring out the food itself’s inherent yumminess.
-The condiments are only there to complement but not to overshadow.
+The condiments are only there to complement but not overshadow the food.

 What is typical Huai Yang Cuisine food look like?